BritishBenji/StageMusicBot/README.md

 After that, you're good to begin configuration!

 ## Configuration
-To configure your bot, make a copy of `config.json.example`, and fill in the information there.
+To configure your bot fill in the information in `config.py`

 - `token` = Your bot token from https://discord.com/developers/applications
-- `prefix` = Your chosen bot prefix for both
+- `prefix` = Your chosen bot prefix
 - `bot_id` = The USER_ID of your bot
 - `stage_name` = The name of the stage channel you wish for the bot to join. **NOTE: this is CaSe sensitive**
 - `mod_role` = The name of the role you wish to allow to run `join` or `close`. **NOTE: this is CaSe sensitive**